midtown-ai/glossary/glossary/r.md

  Extract relations between entities in a text or image to build a scene graph.
 Possible methods:
    * text
      * rule-based technique: 'such as', 'including' , ...
-     * supervised technique: stack binary classifier to determine if there is a specific relation between 2 entities <!> Very expensive to label
+     * supervised technique: stack binary classifier to determine if there is a specific relation between 2 entities :warning: Very expensive to label
      * distant supervision: If 2 entities belongs to a certain relation, any sentence containing those 2 entities is likely to express a relation then 2 entities
    * video